 Wakefield, MA, September 27, 2017 –Picis is pleased to announce a successful custom device integration with Frederick Memorial Hospital, allowing for them to receive HIMSS 7 Stage Certification.
-Frederick Memorial Hospital (FMH), Picis and MEDITECH worked together on a custom integration between Picis Anesthesia Manager and MEDITECH 6.1.
+Frederick Memorial Hospital (FMH), Picis and MEDITECH worked together on a custom integration between Picis anesthesia software and MEDITECH 6.1.

 The main driver for this project came from the staff on the units who needed to know what medications were given during a surgery which coincidentally matched up with a key requirement for the HIMSS Stage 7 certification.
 The HIMSS Stage 7 Certification acknowledges those hospitals that are using technology in a way that supports patient safety and clinical practices with one of the key requirements being medication availability electronic medication administration record (EMAR).
 System integration was the way for FMH to ensure medication administration activities were inclusive of the perioperative medication activities.
 This integration allows the inpatient clinicians access to medication history in near real-time supporting safe medication practice.